IntellicentAI-Lab/Re-GAN/readme.md

 ### Usage

 ---
-Should you have any questions about this repo, feel free to contact Jiahao Xu @ jiahxu@polyu.edu.hk
+Should you have any questions about using this repo, feel free to contact Jiahao Xu @ jiahxu@polyu.edu.hk

 #### Hyperparameters introduction for SNGAN